 For example, if you have $800,000 in assets, you can buy a $1 million umbrella liability policy to add to the $200,000 liability insurance you have on your home and car.
 This coverage closes a critical gap.

-Policy limits are $1 million-$5 million.
+Policy limits are $1 million to $5 million.
 A $1 million umbrella policy costs about $200-$300 per year.
 This cost is a small cost for significant protection.
 Over 75% of umbrella losses are auto-related.

-Buying insurance is not an activity we clamor for.
-Yet not having coverage may have financial consequences that could be catastrophic for you and your family.
+Buying insurance is not exciting but is essential.
+Not having coverage may have financial consequences that could be catastrophic for you and your family.
 Insurance is a competitive industry, so do comparison shopping.

 Review your workplace benefits plan to identify what they may provide on a group basis.
 Supplement what your employer has provided, but you would likely be paying a reduced price compared to individual plans.

 Thank you for reading!
 What kind of insurance do you think is most important?
 Not necessary?
 Please share with us.
 We would like to hear from you!